oppia/oppia-web-developer-docs/Rich-Text-Editor-(RTE)-Overview.md

 * Input text with multiple paragraphs.
 Make sure the paragraphs are correctly spaced apart.
 * Insert an Image component with a large image, and save.
 Make sure the image does not overflow the content boundaries.
 * Insert an Image component with a small image, and save.
 Make sure the image is not stretched out.

+# Rich Text Components
+Oppia explorations can have Rich Text Components, which are custom widgets creators can insert into their content.
+Each component is an Angular directive, of the form `<oppia-noninteractive-*></oppia-noninteractive-*>`, with different attributes depending on the component.
+Examples include the Math (for inserting Latex) component, the Image component, and the Video component.
+This section describes how the components are defined in case you want to add your own component, or need to modify an existing one.

+The code for defining the Rich Text Components are housed in [`oppia/extensions/rich_text_components`](https://github.com/oppia/oppia/tree/develop/extensions/rich_text_components).
+In this folder each component has its own folder, with the following files:
+* `<component>.html` defines the template for rendering the component
+* `<component>.png` is an icon representing the component, used in the RTE toolbar button
+* `<component>.js` defines the Angular directive for that component.
+In the directive controller, the component attributes are processed and saved onto the scope to be used by the template.
+In some cases this is as simple as using `oppiaHtmlEscaper.escapedJsonToObj` to parse each attribute into an object, but a more complicated example is in [`Video.js`](https://github.com/oppia/oppia/blob/develop/extensions/rich_text_components/Video/Video.js).
+* `<component.py>` defines a Python class for the component inheriting from `BaseRichTextComponent`.
+Here we define certain basic standard properties of the component such as `name`, `description`, and `tooltip`.
+Each component also has a list of dictionaries called `_customization_arg_specs`, where each dictionary defines a customizable option of that component.
+For example, the `Math` component has the sole customizable option `raw_latex` for the latex to be rendered.
+Each dictionary in the list has the form:
+    * `name`: the name of the option
+    * `description`: a string describing the option, which will be displayed when the component is being edited/inserted
+    * `schema`: a [schema](https://github.com/oppia/oppia/wiki/Schema-Based-Forms) specifies type, and optionally other things such as validators for the data
+    * `default_value`: initial value for the option

 # Code
 This section is a code overview of how the RTE is actually implemented.
 This is mostly useful if you plan to modify the RTE when fixing a bug or adding a new feature.